Native Helm Deployments Overview

 - Kubernetes cluster: You will need a target cluster for the Harness Delegate, your application, and your Kubernetes workloads.
 A Kubernetes Delegate requires at least 8GB RAM, and so your cluster should have enough RAM to host the Delegate and your applications and workloads.

-- Helm and Tiller: Helm and Tiller installed and running on one pod in the cluster.
+- Helm and Tiller for Helm v2 only: Helm and Tiller installed and running on one pod in the cluster.

 - Helm chart: For example, a Bitnami Helm chart for NGINX from their Github repo.